SumiSastri/dev-blogs/docs/what-is-computer-code/part4-webpack.md

 Webpack an open source project that relies on [sponsors](https://webpack.js.org/#sponsors) and programmers who volunteer their time to maintain the programme..
 It is not tied to (and paid by) a big company like some other open source projects, and on the [Webpack github repo](https://github.com/webpack/webpack.js.org) you will find several opportunities to contribute to the maintenance and development of this package.

-Webpack is a build tool for front-end development in particular.
+Webpack is a build tool for frontend development in particular.
 JavaScript can be read by browsers and does not actually need a build program to run.
 Naming convention sometimes is upper case as in webpack, as is now consider an essential in a JavaScript toolkit.
 However, like google, webpack is a brand name, I use lower case in these blogs.

 As the size of projects and web-applications grew from 1997, when JavaScript was created by the computer scientist Brendan Eich, the need to have a build process intercepting the code and compiling it back to what is more performant (a single light file) became more of an issue.